 Impact of Spectrum Prices on Consumers Report & Summary

 The report shows that consumers in these parts of the world are especially hard hit by high prices.
 It too identifies a link between high spectrum prices and poorer coverage, as well as more expensive and lower quality mobile broadband services.
 In the end, better spectrum pricing policies are needed in developing countries to improve the lives of the billions that remain unconnected.

-This report takes a closer look at spectrum policies in Latin America.
-How they are impacting the delivery of mobile services to consumers and businesses in the region.
-Just like the others, the report underscores how decisions made by governments and regulators can have a negative impact on the quality and cost of mobile broadband services.
+This report takes a closer look at spectrum policies in Latin America and how they are impacting the delivery of mobile services to consumers and businesses in the region.
+We have also published four country specific reports that underscore how decisions made by governments and regulators can have a negative impact on the quality and cost of mobile broadband services.